alexdevero/alex-devero-blog/__drafts__/draft--set-and-weaksets-in-javascript.md

-# Introduction to Sets and WeakSets in JavaScript
+# Introduction to Sets in JavaScript

+Sets are a new object type introduced in ES6 (ES2015).
+Although they are lesser known, they can be very useful and powerful.
+This tutorial will help you learn all you need to know about them.
+You will learn about what sets in JavaScript are, how they work and how to use them.

 <!--more-->
 <!--
 Table of Contents: